shahanakattil/ai-in-a-day/01-aml-model-training/README.md

     ![All Resources](./media/AllResources.png)

-1. Locate the Azure Machine Learning workspace, select and then click on `Launch studio`.
-If you are prompted to sign-in again, use the same lab credentials you used to login to Azure portal.
-Close the welcome pop-up if any.
+1. Locate **Machine Learning** resource **ai-in-a-day-<inject key="DeploymentID" enableCopy="false"/>**, select that.

     ![Navigate to Azure Machine Learning](./media/FindMLResv2.png)

+1. If you are prompted to sign-in again, use the same lab credentials you used to login to Azure portal.
+Close the welcome pop-up if any with cross icon.

     ![Launch Machine Learning Studio](./media/LaunchStudio.png)